LucasNatoli/accounts-rest-api/README.md

 ## Dependencies / Acknowledgements / Help references

-This service runs as a Node.js app.
+This service is a Node.js app.
 The npm modules (or packages) used are:

 * [body-parser (^1.19.0)](https://www.npmjs.com/package/body-parser)
 * [credential (^2.0.0)](https://www.npmjs.com/package/credential)